Service Dog FAQs

 - What if I want to register my dog as an emotional support animal?

-1. How do I register my Service Dog?
+How do I register my Service Dog?

 Very simple.
-You simply fill out the short form here on our homepage with some of your information and some of your dogs information and your dog will immediately be registered.
+You simply fill out the short form here on our homepage with some of your information and some of your dog’s information and your dog will immediately be registered.
 You will then be taken to the next page where you can order your ID cards which will be sent to you via USPS and you will receive a tracking number sent to your email.

 No. The ADA prohibits any discrimination so the size of your dog means nothing.
 Airlines are required to allow the dog to accompany you to your seat regardless of the size of your service dog.

-1. Is your dog a service dog?
+- Is your dog a service dog?

-2. What duties does he/she perform?
+- What duties does he/she perform?

 They may NOT ask what your disability is or anything else.

-6. What recourse do I have if a business does NOT follow the law and does not allow me the same access as others without disabilities?top
+What recourse do I have if a business does NOT follow the law and allow me the same access with my service dog?

 The only time you may be asked to leave an establishment is if your dog is causing a disturbance.
-This may be caused by your dog barking/growling, being unruly, urinating or defecating, etc…Other than those reasons, no the business may not ask you to just leave if your dog is not being a nuisance.
+This may be caused by your dog barking, growling, being unruly, urinating or defecating in a business.
+Other than those reasons, the business may not ask you to just leave if your dog is not being a nuisance.

-If you would like to register your dog as an emotional support animal please visit our sister site: www.esaregistration.org.
+If you would like to register your dog as an emotional support animal, please visit our sister site: www.esaregistration.org.